-Five surface longline vessels (6% of the New Zealand SLL fleet) reported at least 10 leatherback captures each between 2008 and 2023 and accounted for 91% (n=192/211) of the total leatherback records.
-There were 76 vessels between 2008 and 2023 which reported surface longline fishing but never reported a leatherback capture.
+Five surface longline vessels reported at least 10 leatherback captures each between 2008 and 2023 and accounted for 91% (n=192/211) of the total leatherback records.
+Of the 20 vessels recording surface longline effort in 2023, 10 had never reported a leatherback bycatch.

 There was relatively little difference between vessels that reported leatherback and those with no reported bycatch for most variables, the exception being latitude (and to a lesser extent longitude).
-Vessels that did report leatherback bycatch had a focus of fishing effort around 37° S, a location that includes the Bay of Plenty (Figure 3-24), and relatively more fishing effort over summer, and in warmer waters, and fishing effort decreased slightly after about 2017.
+Vessels that did report leatherback bycatch had a focus of fishing effort around 37° S, a location that includes the Bay of Plenty (Figure 3-24), and relatively more fishing effort over summer, and in warmer waters, with fishing effort decreasing slightly after about 2017.
 Fishing effort for vessels with no reported leatherback bycatch declined substantially from 2008 to 2023.